-Bagwell, Raines, Ivan Rodriguez Elected to Hall of Fame
+Bagwell, Raines, Ivan Rodriguez Elected To Hall Of Fame

 Edgar Martinez was next at 58.6 percent, followed by Clemens at 54.1 percent, Bonds at 53.8 percent, Mike Mussina at 51.8 percent, Curt Schilling at 45 percent, Lee Smith at 34.2 percent and Manny Ramirez at 23.8 percent.

 Bagwell was a four-time All-Star for Houston, finishing with a .297 batting average, 401 homers and 1,401 RBIs.
-Among 220 Hall of Fame players, he is the 50th who spent his entire career with one big league team.
+Among 220 Hall of Fame players, he is the 50th whose entire big league career was with one club.

-Raines, fifth in career stolen bases, is just the fifth player elected in his final year of eligibility after Red Ruffing (1967), Joe Medwick (1968), Ralph Kiner (1975) and Jim Rice (2009).
-Raines was a seven-time All-Star and the 1986 NL batting champion.

 Rodriguez, a 14-time All-Star who hit .296 with 311 homers and 1,332 RBIs, was never disciplined for PEDs but former Texas teammate Jose Canseco alleged in a 2005 book that he injected the catcher with steroids.
 Asked whether he was on the list of players who allegedly tested positive for steroids during baseball’s 2003 survey, Rodriguez said in 2009: “Only God knows.”